litmuschaos/litmus-go/contribute/developer-guide/README.md

   drwxr-xr-x 2 shubham shubham 4096 Jun 10 22:41 icons/
   ```

-- Proceed with construction of business logic inside the `sample-exec-chaos.go` file, by making
+- Proceed with construction of business logic, by making the appropriate modifications listed below
-  the appropriate modifications listed below to achieve the desired effect:
+  to achieve the desired effect:

-  - variables
-  - entry & exit criteria checks for the experiment
-  - helper utils in either [pkg](/pkg/) or new [base chaos libraries](/chaoslib)

-- The chaoslib is created at `chaoslib/litmus/sample-exec-chaos/lib/sample-exec-chaos.go` path.
-It contains some pre-defined steps which runs the `ChaosInject` command (explicitly provided as an ENV var in the experiment CR).
-Which will induce chaos in the target application.
-It will wait for the given chaos duration and finally runs the `ChaosKill` command (also provided as an ENV var) for cleanup purposes.
-Update this chaoslib to achieve the desired effect based on the use-case or reuse the other existing chaoslib.
+  - Pre-Chaos Checks: Additional experiment-specific checks to run before chaos.
+Checks should be
+    added at the `@TODO: user PRE-CHAOS-CHECK` marker in the
+    `experiments/<category>/<name>/experiment/<name>.go` file

+  - Inject Chaos: The heart of your experiment, actually enact the choas.
+By default, the generated
+    code will call out to the generated library.
+However, if your experiment simply makes use of
+    exising libraries, modify the chaos injection at the `@TODO: user INVOKE-CHAOSLIB` marker in the
+    `experiments/<category>/<name>/experiment/<name>.go` file

+    - Library Modifications: This is where the low level chaos execution code should live.
+Populate
+      the `runChaos`, `experimentExecution`, and `injectChaos` functions as appropriate in the
+      `chaosLib/litmus/<name>/lib/<name>.go` file.

+  - Post-Chaos Checks: Additional experiment-specific checks to run after achos.
+Checks should be
+    added at the `@TODO: user POST-CHAOS-CHECK` marker in the
+    `experiments/<category>/<name>/experiment/<name>.go` file

 - Create an experiment README explaining, briefly, the *what*, *why* & *how* of the experiment to aid users of this experiment.
+This README
+  should live at `experiments/<category>/<name>/README.md`

 ### Steps to Test Experiment